 - Wheat germ oil – This ultra nourishing oil has an SPF around 20

-- Coconut oil – Coconut oil is a prized oil in skin care and hair care.
+- Unrefined coconut oil – Coconut oil is a prized oil in skin care and hair care.
 It is used in everything from oil pulling to body butter.
 Coconut oil not only has antibacterial, anti-fungal, and anti-aging properties, but it also contains an SPF of roughly 5-10.

 - Shea butter, Cocoa butter, Mango butter – All of these butters are great for your skin and help aid in repair and rejuvenation, but they also contain an SPF of 6-15